01 of 10

 - Push the filter's black drain tube into the adapter tee.

 10 of 10

-You should drain the system by leaving the reverse osmosis system faucet on and allowing it to empty out and purge completely for 24 hours before drinking.
+- You should drain the system by leaving the spigot on and allowing it to empty out and purge completely for 24 hours before drinking.
 The water will be a slow trickle after the tank is empty.
-Just leave it on for 24 hours.
+Leave it on for a full 24 hours.
 Continue to test for leaks during this time.